JulianNorton/weather-10kb-wxkb/README.md

 # http://wxkb.io/
-Weather forecast in under 10kb.
+### Weather forecast in under 10kb.
+* wxkb will *always* be less than 10kb excluding favicons.
+* wkxb will always be functional without any client side javascript.

 ## Run app with Node